Anxiety and Panic Disorders in Canada: Symptoms, Causes, and Why Rates are Rising

 Generalized Anxiety Disorder (GAD) Doubled: The 12-month prevalence of Generalized Anxiety Disorder (GAD) among Canadians aged 15 and older doubled from 2.6% in 2012 to 5.2% in 2022 (Statistics Canada, 2023).

-Specific Prevalence: Among the various types of anxiety, GAD is particularly common, with an estimated 13.3% of people experiencing it in their lifetime.
-Panic Disorder, characterized by recurrent, unexpected panic attacks, has a lifetime prevalence of around 3.7% (Public Health Agency of Canada, 2016).
+Specific Prevalence: One in four Canadians (25%) will meet the criteria for an anxiety disorder in their lifetime.
+Among these various types, Generalized Anxiety Disorder (GAD) is particularly common, with an estimated 13.3% of people experiencing it.
+Meanwhile, Panic Disorder, characterized by recurrent, unexpected panic attacks, has a lifetime prevalence of around 3.7% (Public Health Agency of Canada, 2016).

 The Social Media Feedback Loop: Anxiety in Youth